 - Place 2 pepperoni on each zucchini.

 - Bake for 30 minutes or until the zucchini is as tender as you’d prefer.

-- Sprinkle with parsley and red pepper flakes, if desired, before serving.
+- Sprinkle with basil and red pepper flakes, if desired, before serving.

 Nutrition Information:Yield: 4 Serving Size: 2 zucchini boats